JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 Possibly Also:
 - Tinkerable: Independent of the warm soupy guitar tone of tube amps I really like the idea of tinkering with effects on a two monitor computer workstation and having the sound reflect what I do on my computer.
 Probably want to pick the one that has the most presets from other people so I can work with other peoples stuff.
 - Multiple amps: I like the idea of running my signal into multiple amps or amp sims.
 Possibly for stereo effects, possibly just to create a more complete tone.
-See [this video](https://www.youtube.com/watch?v=iEgNn469gdg) at about 11 min for a demo of two amps at once and how good it sounds and how much they love it
+See [this video](https://youtu.be/iEgNn469gdg?t=649) at about 11 min for a demo of two amps at once (piranha and microdark) and how good it sounds and how much they love it

 New Desires
 - Lightweight